 The "green book" grading is determined and underpinned by the Local Government Job Evaluation Scheme.
-The salaries utilised are above the 'living wage'..
+The salaries utilised are above the 'living wage'.

-A lease car scheme is available to the Chief Fire Officer, Deputy Chief Fire Officer and Assistant Chief Fire Officer and those Grey Book Managers who are conditioned to the flexible duty system for operational cover.
-Following changes to the HMRC treatment of the lease car arrangements, the CFA afforded Flexi officers reimbursement of additional expense incurred up to January 2018 with an opportunity to revise their car lease arrangements during the 2017/18 tax year.
-This arrangement included CFO, DCFO and ACFO.
+A provided car or essential user scheme is available to the Chief Fire Officer, Deputy Chief Fire Officer and Assistant Chief Fire Officer, as set out below.
+Grey Book Managers who are conditioned to the flexible duty system for operational cover also have access to a provided car, essential user or lease car scheme.